 As FIM Motocross hits the midway point in La Baneza, Leon, in Spain this weekend for round seven, there have been four GP winners.

-On the other hand, Tonkov, who is third in the point standings, injured his arm during the free practice in Portugal, so it is still not sure he will take part in the Spanish round this weekend.
+The UEM EMX-2 Championship has a new red plate holder, Romain Febvre, who will have to defend the leadership from the likes of his compatriots Charles Lefrançois, who second in the championship, and Dylan Ferrandis.
+Febvre injured his left foot in the last race of the Portuguese round, so he might struggle to race again at his 100% of possibilities.On the other hand, Tonkov, who is third in the point standings, injured his arm during the free practice in Portugal, so it is still not sure he will take part in the Spanish round this weekend.
 Ferrandis is fifth in the Championship, but he dominated with superb authority the Portuguese round, so if he performs in the same way, he might be able to enter the top three after the Spanish round in La Baneza.2011 La Baneza FIM Motocross Schedule:

 Saturday: EMX2 Free + Qualifying Time Practice Group A 7:55; EMX2 Free + Qualifying Time Practice Group B 8:35; MX2 Free Practice 9:30; MX1 Free Practice 10:15; EMX2 Qualifying Race Group A 11:15; EMX2 Qualifying Race Group B 12:00; MX2 Pre-Qualifying Practice 13:15; MX1-Pre Qualifying Practice 14:00; EMX2 Last Chance Qualifying Practice 15:00; MX2 Qualifying Race 16:10; MX1 Qualifying Race 17:00; EMX2 B-Final 17:50; EMX2 Race 1 18:40.